veltman/gifs/README.md

 ## Summary

 If you just want a quick demo of your animated thing to post on Twitter, screen recording probably makes more sense and you should ignore all of this.
 But these techniques can be pretty useful in other situations.

-They're especially useful if you want to automatically produce a bunch of animated gifs or videos on a server.
-And while the Web Workers approach is a little clunky for generating something live (it's slow, for one thing), the exciting part is that it enables [on-demand gifs], so you could let users generate totally custom gifs without any server-side code.
+If you want to automatically produce a bunch of animated gifs or videos on a server and your animation is pretty simple, "Node + canvas" is a good option.
+If your animation is complicated and needs browser stuff, but you still want an automated generator, "Web workers + PhantomJS" could suit you well.

+If you want to produce on-demand gifs without any server-side code, the web workers techniques listed above all work pretty well.
+They're not instantaneous and they're a bit clunky but on the other hand you can let users generate totally custom gifs and do all the work in their browsers.

 Another nice thing about these techniques is that they can all be put towards videos, not just gifs.
 Any mechanism that generates a stack of images, one frame at a time, can be put through `ffmpeg` or something similar to create a video instead, so you could potentially create nice data-driven animations in videos without mastering After Effects or whatever.